Buffalo Water Quality at a Glance

 Latest Testing Results

-- Lead Levels: The most recent testing period (January-December 2023) showed 90th percentile lead levels of 8.3 parts per billion (ppb), below the EPA action level of 15 ppb but indicating the presence of lead service lines throughout the older neighborhoods.
+- Lead Levels: Recent testing shows 90th percentile lead levels of 2.7 parts per billion (ppb), well below the EPA action level of 15 ppb but still present due to lead service lines in older neighborhoods.

 Lake Erie Source Water

-- Strategic Intake: Water drawn from the Emerald Channel of Lake Erie, positioned to avoid potential contamination sources and ensure optimal raw water quality.
+- Strategic Intake: Water drawn from the Emerald Channel of Lake Erie, positioned through a mile-long tunnel to avoid potential contamination sources and ensure optimal raw water quality.

-- Source Monitoring: Continuous automated water quality monitoring at the intake, with additional sampling for algal toxins, industrial pollutants, and emerging contaminants.
+- Source Monitoring: Continuous water quality monitoring at the intake, with additional sampling for algal toxins, industrial pollutants, and emerging contaminants like PFAS.

 Comprehensive Treatment Process

-- Multi-Barrier Approach: Colonel Ward Treatment Plant utilizes coagulation, flocculation, sedimentation, filtration, and disinfection, with seasonal adjustments for changing lake conditions.
+- Multi-Barrier Approach: Colonel Ward Treatment Plant utilizes coagulation, flocculation, sedimentation, filtration, and disinfection, though disinfection byproducts remain a significant concern.

-- Chemical Optimization: Treatment includes polyaluminum chloride coagulation, activated carbon for taste and odor, chlorine disinfection, and fluoride for dental health.
+- Chemical Treatment: Process includes polyaluminum chloride coagulation, activated carbon for taste and odor, chlorine disinfection creating trihalomethanes, and fluoride for dental health.

 Infrastructure Improvements

-- Pipeline Replacement: Annual replacement of approximately 15 miles of aging water mains, prioritizing areas with frequent breaks and oldest infrastructure.
+- Pipeline Replacement: Ongoing replacement of aging water mains throughout the 900-mile distribution system, prioritizing areas with frequent breaks and oldest infrastructure.

-- Lead Service Line Program: Accelerated inventory and replacement initiative targeting the estimated 40,000 lead service lines throughout the system, with priority for childcare facilities and low-income neighborhoods.
+- Lead Service Line Program: Active inventory and replacement initiative targeting lead service lines throughout the system, with priority for childcare facilities and vulnerable communities.

-- Monitoring Technology: Deployment of advanced water quality sensors throughout the distribution system, enabling real-time detection of water quality changes and potential contamination events.
+- Monitoring Technology: Deployment of water quality sensors throughout the distribution system, enabling detection of water quality changes and potential contamination events.

 Community Protection Programs